microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planneruser-list-mydaytasks.md

 ---
 title: "List myDayTasks"
-description: "Retrieve a list of planner tasks to be shown in the user's My Day view." ms.localizationpriority: medium
+description: "Retrieve a list of planner tasks to be shown in the user's My Day view.My Day is a view within planner app which will show all the tasks, a user has to focus today based on either user adds the task to the view or the due date of the task is today." ms.localizationpriority: medium
 author: "NupurGarg"
 ms.prod: "planner"